 Spiny rush looks similar to many other Juncus species.
 In NSW there are 43 native juncus and 20 naturalised introduced species.
 Spiny rush's key feature is the very sharp pointed leaves and stems.

 The native Sea rush Juncus kraussii looks very similar but it only grows in coastal areas.
-Its stems and leaves are also sharp but not as sharp or as stiff as spiny rush.
+Its stems and leaves are also sharp but not as sharp or stiff as spiny rush.
 Native sea rush is more upright and vertical than the dome-shaped spiny rush.
 The capsule is smaller only up to 3 mm long.
 The seeds are also smaller (0.5-1.0 mm) and they do not have papery tails at each end.

 This plant is native to Southern Europe, the Mediterranean region and Western Asia.